 Twenty-four fish species have been recorded in McKinnons Creek in the vicinity of the site and downstream, including common shiner, pearl dace, golden shiner, emerald shiner, spottail shiner, northern redbelly dace, rosyface shiner, mimic shiner, finescale dace, bluntnose minnow, fathead minnow, longnose dace, creek chub, white sucker, central mudminnow, trout perch, brook stickleback, rock bass, pumpkinseed, johnny darter, logperch, brown bullhead, and northern pike; bluntnose minnow, central mudminnow and brook stickleback being the most common (NEA, 2010).
 Well to the south of this site Packman (2006) reported 31 young-of-the-year northern pike collected downstream of Wall Road.
 Young-of-the-year northern pike were also recorded by City of Ottawa (Brian Bezaire, Water Environment Protection Program, City of Ottawa) in the McKinnons Creek system further downstream of the study area in the Village of Navan upstream of Smith Road in 2006 and 2007.
+More recently Mr. Bezaire reports City of Ottawa staff in October 2017 caught 24 northern pike in McKinnons Creek immediately downstream of the stormwater pond outlet.
+The pike all had a total length of approximately 250mm and were considered to be young-of-the-year.
+The pike were released in McKinnons Creek closer to Tenth Line Road.

-For the 2013 and 2014 fieldwork, one of three stations (Station 3) created on McKinnons Creek in the urban expansion area was in proximity to the current site,.
+For the 2013 and 2014 fieldwork, one of three stations (Station 3) created on McKinnons Creek in the urban expansion area was just north of the current site, above the current stormwater management pond outlet.
 At Station 3 the average channel and wetted widths were 2.3 meters and 0.9 metres, respectively.
-The average bankfull depth was approximately 24 cm and the average water depth was approximately 6 cm (range 1-20 cm).
+The average bankfull depth was approximately 24 cm and the average water depth was approximately 6 cm (range 1-20 cm), with three brook stickleback and four white sucker netted.
 The channel was dry later in the summer (Photo 1).
-Only three brook stickleback and four white sucker were captured at Station 3, the lowest diversity and density of any of the sampling stations along the McKinnons Creek corridor.
-Both species are common cool water insectivores found in a variety of watercourses in Eastern Ontario.
+The diversity and density of the fish community was much greater at Station 2, downstream of the current site, upstream of Tenth Line Road.
+Additional species at Station 2 included central mudminnow, golden shiner, fathead minnow, creek chub, brown bullhead, and pumpkinseed.
+In addition, the northern pike young-of-the-year observations discussed above add significantly to the fish community diversity.
 Glide morphological units were the dominant habitat type of McKinnons Creek at all stations in the urban expansion area, with fines the dominant substrate.
 At Station 3 the substrate was very soft, sinking to a depth of approximately 50 cm.
 Small areas of pebble, gravel and boulder provided some in-stream habitat structure diversity.
 The channel of McKinnons Creek in the urban expansion area was generally densely vegetated with aquatic species such as sago pondweed, wool-grass, softstem bulrush, lesser duckweed, giant bur-reed, broad-leaved cattail, narrow-leaved cattail, purple loosestrife, and reed canary grass.
-There is no woody vegetation or canopy cover along the McKinnons Creek (Photos 1 and 2).
+There is no woody vegetation or canopy cover along the McKinnons Creek corridor for the on-site reach (Photos 1 and 2).